 ABOUT NORTHWEST IMMIGRANT RIGHTS PROJECT:

 Founded in 1984, Northwest Immigrant Rights Project (NWIRP) is a nationally-recognized legal services organization on the front lines of defending and advancing the rights of immigrants.
 Each year, NWIRP provides direct legal representation and assistance in immigration matters to thousands of people with low incomes who come from over 150 countries and speak over 60 different languages.
 NWIRP challenges unjust policies through high-impact lawsuits and advocates for laws and policies that respect the rights of immigrants.
 NWIRP is also a trusted provider of immigration-related community education for immigrant communities and social service providers.
-NWIRP has a staff of over 130 and an annual budget of $20 million.
-NWIRP serves the community through four offices in Washington State (Granger, Seattle, Tacoma and Wenatchee), but the impact of our work is felt nationwide.
+NWIRP has a staff of over 130 and an annual budget of over $20 million.
+NWIRP serves the community through four offices in Washington State (Granger, Seattle, Tacoma, and Wenatchee), but the impact of our work is felt nationwide.

 BENEFITS AND COMPENSATION: